brunoalvarez89/Visu/README.md

 * Connect to an acquisition sensor over Bluetooth.
 * Process, display and manipulate the data on the screen.
 * Configure the visualization depending on the study type.
-* Save the data to the local external memory and Google Drive.
+* Save data to local memory and Google Drive.
 * Load and display saved data.

-The thesis can be found [here](https://drive.google.com/open?id=0B72lvocrm-L4cG1NRmstbk1nZlU&authuser=0) (spanish).